Cycling Gels vs Real Food — Which Is Actually Better for Performance?

 What Gels Actually Are — and Aren’t

-Beyond carbohydrates, gels typically contain a small amount of sodium — usually 50–100mg per sachet — to support electrolyte balance and, in some formulations, assist absorption.
-Some include caffeine (Gu Roctane has 35mg per gel, their standard Espresso Love has 40mg).
+Beyond carbohydrates, gels typically carry a small amount of sodium — usually 50–100mg per sachet — for electrolyte balance and, in some formulations, absorption support.
+Some include caffeine.
+Gu Roctane has 35mg per gel; their Espresso Love runs 40mg.
 A few throw in amino acids.
 These additions are mostly marginal at the doses included.
+What gels aren’t: a superior food source, a replacement for training adaptation, or necessary for rides under two hours for most riders.
+The marketing suggests otherwise.
+The physiology doesn’t support it.

 Absorption Speed — Gels vs Banana vs Rice Cakes